RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/3_workflow_screen/1_graphview.en.md

 |1|save project button  | Save project |
 |2|revert project button | Revert project to previous save state |

-__ About save project button/revert project button behavior __
+__About save project button/revert project button behavior__
 WHEEL manages files using git.
 Edits on the graph view screen are immediately reflected in the server-side file.
 It is not registered in the git repository until you click the save project button.
 Click the revert project button to discard all changes made since the last commit.
 Restores the repository to the state it was in when it was last committed. <br/><br/>
-For more information about git operations, see the developer documentation (https://github.com/ {{site.repository}}/blob/master/documentMD/design/design.md).
+For more information about git operations, see the developer documentation [detailed design document](https://github.com/{{site.repository}}/blob/master/documentMD/design/design.md).
 {: .notice--info}

 ### Workflow screen changeover button area